Off-shell phase diagram of BPS black holes in AdS$_5$: Off-shell Free energy of AdS black holes

 \subsubsection{Maximal rotational velocity $\Omega = 1$}

 In the maximal rotational velocity limit, the off-shell phase diagram for $\Omega = 1$ is shown in fig \ref{fig9}.
 We draw the following conclusions: \begin{itemize} \item There is no locally stable state, i.e., no large black hole phase.
-Only locally unstable small black holes with positive free energy exist for non-zero temeprature. \item For a fixed value of $\Phi$ (less than critical limit, $< \sqrt{3}$), increasing temperature decreases the size as well as free energy of the small black hole phases. \item For a fixed value of temperature T, with increasing electric potential size as well as free energy of the small black hole decreases. \end{itemize} The results of this section are found to be consistent with on-shell phase diagram discussed in~\cite{Ezroura:2021vrt}.
+Only locally unstable small black holes with positive free energy exist for non-zero temperature. \item For a fixed value of $\Phi$ ($< \sqrt{3}$), increasing temperature decreases the size as well as free energy of the small black hole phases. \item For a fixed value of temperature T, with increasing electric potential size as well as free energy of the small black hole decreases. \end{itemize} In summary, the findings of this section from the off-shell description of AdS$_5$ black hole thermodynamics are found to be consistent with on-shell analysis, enriching the results in~\cite{Ezroura:2021vrt} with new information around the equilibrium phases.
+In addition, the off-shell description also paves way for construction of effective potentials in the dual holographic system, to be discussed later.

 \FloatBarrier